The ritual Year

 This course invites you to deepen your creative practice and establish sustainable planning systems.
 It emphasises integrating long-term perspective and purpose into your work, connecting it with broader historical and seasonal rhythms.
 The course encourages you to reconsider your creative process, setting the stage for growth and the development of a grand narrative for your work.
 You'll learn to schedule experimentation, embrace new practices, and develop an action plan for future projects.

-• STORYTELLING Folklore & Other Falsehood: The Vail
+• STORYTELLING Folklore & Other Falsehood: The Awakening

 Description: